-Certain loan segments were reclassified during the year.
+Loans that were designated as Other and consisted mainly of Small Business Administration ("SBA") loans were reclassified to their more descriptive portfolio segment during the year.
+Therefore, we no longer have an Other loan portfolio segment.
 Each loan segment is made up of loan categories possessing similar risk characteristics.
-The Company's re-alignment of the segments primarily consisted of reclassifying energy related loans that were previously included in consumer-related and commercial-related loans to the oil and gas categories.
 Management believes this accurately represents the risk profile of each loan segment.
 The prior period amounts have been revised to conform to the current period presentation.
 These reclassifications did not have a significant impact on the allowance for credit losses.